-The orphan elimination algorithm described in [11] actually ensures a stronger property than does the Argus algorithm.
-It ensures that no orphan runs at an object if an ancestor has aborted, whereas the Argus algorithm merely ensures that no orphan observes that an ancestor has aborted.
-(If the system is serially correct for non-orphans, we believe that there is no observable difference between these two properties.)
+As it turns out, the orphan elimination algorithm described in [11] ensures a stronger property than does the Argus algorithm.
 In this section we define a "strictly filtered controller", which allows an access to commit only if no ancester has aborted.
 (Compare this to the filtered controller, which allows an access to commit if an ancestor has aborted as long as the access is not affected by the abort.)
 We then define strictly filtered systems, which are composed of transactions, generic objects, and the strictly filtered controller, and show that strictly filtered systems simulate filtered systems.
 In the next section we will describe formally the algorithm from [11] and show that it simulates strictly filtered systems.